contextgeneric/cgp-patterns/content/debugging-support.md

 impl<Context, Component, Params> CanUseComponent<Component, Params> for Context where
-    Context: HasProvider,
+    Context: HasCgpProvider,
-    Context::Provider: IsProviderFor<Component, Context, Params>,
+    Context::CgpProvider: IsProviderFor<Component, Context, Params>,
 {
 }
 ```

 Instead of being implemented by a provider, `CanUseComponent` is intended to be implemented by a context type that
-implements `HasProvider`.
+implements `HasCgpProvider`.
 Compared to `IsProviderFor`, there is no need to specify an explicit `Context` parameter.

 `CanUseComponent` also has a blanket implementation, making it automatically implemented for any `Context` type
-that implements `HasProvider`, with `Context::Provider` implementing `IsProviderFor`.
+that implements `HasCgpProvider`, with `Context::CgpProvider` implementing `IsProviderFor`.

 In other words, we are using `CanUseComponent` as a _trait alias_ to `IsProviderFor`, with improved ergonomics
 that we can check directly against a context type.